spdk/spdk/doc/vhost.md

 ## QEMU

-Vhost functionality is dependent on QEMU patches to enable vhost-scsi in userspace - those patches are currently working their way through the QEMU mailing list, but temporary patches to enable this functionality are available in the spdk branch at https://github.com/spdk/qemu.
+Vhost functionality is dependent on QEMU patches to enable virtio-scsi and virtio-block in userspace - those patches are currently working their way through the QEMU mailing list, but temporary patches to enable this functionality are available in the spdk branch at https://github.com/spdk/qemu.

 # Configuration {#vhost_config}